saidvandeklundert/go/README.md

 A pointer is nothing more then a variable that contains the location in memory where a value is stored.

 In other words, pointers store the memory address of a value.
-There is a pointer-type for every type.
+There is a pointer-type for every type, this includes user-defined types.
+Every time you declare a new type, you get a pointer-type with it.
+All pointers have the same 2 characteristics:
+- pointers start with a `*`
+- pointers are 4 bytes on 32-bit architectures and 8 bytes on 64-bit architectures

 The zero value for a pointer is `nil`.
 Slices, maps and functions, implemented using pointers, also have a zero value of `nil`.

-Go is `pass by value`.
-When a non-reference type is passed to a function, the function will not operate on that data.
+Go is `pass by value`, with the main benefit being readability.
+When a type is passed to a function, the function will not operate on that data.
 Instead, it will create a copy and use that copy inside the body of the function.
 This gives us a certain amount of isolation and immutability.

 When we pass a pointer to a function, Go is still doing it's `pass by value` thing.
 However, in the case of a pointer, the value is pointing to the address in memory where the original data is found.
 This means it is now possible to change the value of the original data inside the function.